therab6it/UCSD_CSE151A-SS1/README.md

 - `load_model`: Loads a saved model from memory.
 - `predict`: Predicts the outcome of a bill using a trained model.

+## ms3.ipynb

+This file is the same as model.py but in notebook format to view the results of running the model, the training and test errors, and the fitting graph.

 ## datascanning.py

 This file includes the methods to go through every single JSON file we scraped from the House and Senate websites to create CSV files of every single congressman's vote position